Twenty-Five Things That Actually Work

 1. Stop tilling.
 Every pass shreds the fungal network and wakes weed seeds.
 See our no-dig guide for the long version.

 2. Add one to two inches of compost on top of every bed each fall.
 Worms pull it down.
-You don’t do the work; they do.
+You do not do the work; they do.

 3. Mulch every bare inch.
 Wood chips, straw, leaves, cardboard.
 Bare soil is wasted soil — evaporating, eroding, growing weeds.

-5. Plant a cover crop on any bed you’re not using.
+5. Plant a cover crop on any bed you are not using.
 Buckwheat in summer, cereal rye in winter.
 They feed the soil while you rest.

 Watering (3)